thegooddocsproject/request-for-comment/Accepted-RFCs/RFC-011-news-announcements.md

 {If you accept feedback from a community member, you will incorporate it into your RFC before it is accepted.
 If you reject feedback, note that rejected feedback here before resolving the conversation.}

+## Organizational dependencies

+* Content strategy in involved in such decisions & nuance
+* The tech team would be involved in implementation

 ## Implementation checklist